 Ears are an increasingly popular place for wearable tech to sit, with a number of smart headphone and hearable startups now entering the space.

-And it's a busy time for the market, showing the appetite is definitely there for fitness coaches, personal assistants and language translators in our ear, with no bulky wrist accessory or cumbersome display necessary.
+And it's a busy time for the category, showing the appetite is definitely there for fitness coaches, personal assistants and language translators in our ear, with no bulky wrist accessory or cumbersome display necessary.

 Read next: Why hearables are so hard to build